Doreen Kartinyeri: Early life and education

+Doris was the only sibling with whom Doreen maintained contact later, as Ron was in prison.

 Kartinyeri's education began in her hometown, at the Raukkan Mission School.
 Kartinyeri said that she did not like her teacher at this school because he was "too strict".
 After the death of her mother, Kartinyeri was, unwillingly, moved to the Salvation Army Home in Fullarton, on the condition that she would stay with her sister, Doris.
 Coincidentally, this was a lie - Doris did not go with Kartinyeri to Fullarton, but was instead sent to the Colebrook Home at Eden Hills.
 Kartinyeri said that the conditions of this institution were "military style”, claiming that she was beaten on her first night for swearing.
-Kartinyeri did not do well in school - she was rebellious, was punished often, performed poorly, often did not do work, and when she did, teachers accused her of cheating.
-During her time at school, Kartinyeri found enjoyment in going to the pool and seeing boys.
-Often Kartinyeri would get into mischief with the other nunga (Aboriginal) girls, and Kartinyeri claimed that they were often the scapegoats for the white girls (herself especially).
-Later on, Kartinyeri was expelled for getting into a fight with girls who were bullying a disabled girl.
-From there, she never continued her formal education but she did go on to win many honorary academic awards and has since received much praise for her academic work.
+She did not do well in school - she was rebellious, was punished often, performed poorly, often did not do work, and when she did, teachers accused her of cheating.
+She would get into mischief with the other nunga (Aboriginal) girls, and Kartinyeri claimed that they were often the scapegoats for the white girls (herself especially).
+In 1951 she was expelled for getting into a fight with girls who were bullying a disabled girl.
+From there, she never continued her formal education.

+Life and work

-Domestic employment
+Domestic employment and fostering

-After being expelled from Fullarton in 1949, Kartinyeri believed she was being sent back home to Raukkan; however, to her surprise she was sent to Joan and George Dunn's house in the Adelaide Hills to work as a domestic servant for the next two years.
-After the initial shock had subdued, Kartinyeri settled well into life at Adelaide Hills and came to love and respect Joan and George.
+After being expelled from Fullarton in 1949, Kartinyeri believed she was being sent back home to Raukkan; however, she was sent to Joan and George Dunn's house in the Adelaide Hills to work as a domestic servant for the next two years.
+After some time, she settled well into life at Adelaide Hills and came to love and respect her employers.
 After her two years with the Dunns were complete, Kartinyeri was offered another position, working for the Motterams, who lived in the Adelaide suburb of Kings Park.
 Having known the Motterams as friends of the Dunns and liking them, she accepted the job.
-While working there, Kartinyeri did few physical or taxing tasks, describing her main purpose as keeping Mrs Motterham company which was easy because she had a “good sense of humour and was very easy going.”
+While working there, she did few physical or taxing tasks, describing her main purpose as keeping Mrs Motteram company.

 At the age of 15, Kartinyeri returned to Raukkan to care for her sick grandmother.
-She took up a position as a domestic servant for the superintendent of the mission, where her small wages went to supporting her grandparents who weren't entitled to a pension because of their indigenous status.
+She took up a position as a domestic servant for the superintendent of the mission, where her small wages went to supporting her grandparents, who were not entitled to a government pension because of their Indigenous status.

-At the age of 16, Kartinyeri had her first experience as a full-time foster mother, taking care of her cousins and her cousin's children.
+At the age of 16 (around 1951), she became a full-time foster mother, taking care of her cousins and her cousin's children.
 Finding motherhood exhausting, Kartinyeri went back to working domestically, taking a job at the Maitland Hotel.
-Deciding that caring for grandmother back home was too stressful, Kartinyeri left Raukkan and took up work sorting grapes at Barmera.
+Deciding that caring for grandmother back home was too stressful, Kartinyeri left Raukkan and took up work sorting grapes at Barmera, in the Riverland.